 Nutrition and Benefits

 With a nutritional profile similar to scallions, ramps are low in calories but relatively high in vitamins, especially vitamin C. They also deliver a small amount of fiber, iron, and potassium.
 Allicin, the compound responsible for the strong smell, can have an anti-inflammatory effect and may reduce blood pressure as well.

-Wild leeks are so popular that foragers have threatened to wipe out the plant in many areas.
-Conservationists now recommend a harvest method used by Native Americans, in which the plant root is cut with a sharp knife, leaving roughly one-third of the bulb and the attached roots remaining in the ground.
-Harvested this way, the plant will grow back and keep producing perennially.
+Ramps are so popular that foragers are overharvesting the plant in many areas.
+In parts of Canada, the plant is a protected species with carefully enforced harvest limits.
+They tend to grow in close groups with roots densely entwined just below the soil surface.
+Conservationists recommend a harvest method used by Native Americans in which the plant root is cut with a sharp knife leaving roughly one-third of the bulb and the attached roots remaining in the ground.
+When harvested this way, the plant will grow back and keep producing perennially.